moj-analytical-services/splink/docs/dev_guides/changing_splink/testing.md

 ```sh
 pytest tests/test_u_train.py::test_u_train_multilink
 ```
-There may be many warnings output for instance by dependencies which may clutter your output, in which case you can use `--disable-pytest-warnings` or `-W ignore` so that these will not be displayed.
+There may be many warnings emitted, for instance by library dependencies, cluttering your output in which case you can use `--disable-pytest-warnings` or `-W ignore` so that these will not be displayed.
 Some additional command-line options that may be useful:

 * `-s` to disable output capture, so that test output is displayed in the terminal in all cases
 * `-v` for verbose mode, where each test instance will be displayed on a separate line with status
 * `-q` for quiet mode, where output is extremely minimal